UltimateMenu/UltimateMenu/README.md

   <h1><a href="https://www.unknowncheats.me/forum/grand-theft-auto-v/597103-ultimate-menu-yimmenu.html">Ultimate Menu For YimMenu</a></h1>
 </div>

+> [!WARNING]
+> RIP Cargo Method
+> Yes You Heard it Right Unfotunately The Most Used Money Method Among Modders Just Got Detected So > Just Stay Away From Any Ceo 6 mil script including UltimateMenu if you want to use it just use it with your own risk
+> until then you can just use nightclub safe loop or modded heists cuts
+> it was the beast from late 2022 when it was 10 mil per crate till it got just detected on 13/8/2024 > which is just 6 mil per crate xD gg rockstar

 # How To Use Ultimate Menu Script
 For every Version of the ultimate menu (Kiddion/YimMenu) there is a different use and ways to fully Run It.